StefBoyardee/UAS-Cyber/README.md

 # UAS-Cyber
-Product Vision Statement: This semester, group 7 will learn how to use NS-3 and run drone and network simulations on it for the end goal of next semester researching cyber attacks on drone swarms and various network and drone methods.
+This semester, our team plans on using the research and development from last year to design and deploy cyber attacks on an NS-3 based drone simulation and then mitigate the effects of those attacks through a systematic review and redesign

 SOSPUAS Code Github
 https://github.com/AkbasLab/SOSPUAS